Published on June 20th, 2019 | by FII Reader0

 If you agree with the above definitions, then we can proceed to one of the biggest mistakes the industry makes in communication, which is to define communication only as dealing with the media and families.
 In my thirty plus years in industry, I will hear communication defined this way in 90% of the workshops/classes I conduct.

 This gives a false sense of complacency because most organisations have policies in place that prevent employees from talking to the media, so employees believe they are protected, and can defer the media to someone else.
-The interesting thing is that employees are given the responsibility of budgets, personnel decisions, and other responsibilities where they have peoples’ lives in their hands, but they fear more for their jobs if they inadvertently, through no fault of their own, end up on the evening news.
+The interesting thing is that employees are given the responsibility of budgets, personnel decisions, and other responsibilities where they have peoples’ lives in their hands, but they fear more for their jobs if they inadvertently, through no fault of their own, end up on the evening news, they can protect themselves with the help of attorneys on this page.
 We all know that in today’s world of social media any employee of any organisation can end up on the evening news, YouTube or anywhere else on the internet due to cell phones.

 Prepare for reality